 4. Explore the Kites and Kestrels Play space

-If you like the sound of this, keep in mind that there is another huge new play space opening in August at Morialta Conservation Park.
+If you like the sound of this, keep in mind that there is another huge play space in Morialta Conservation Park.

 5. Spend a night out under the stars

-Take the kids on a camping adventure to Deep Creek Conservation Park.
-Deep Creek is located within an hour-and-a-half drive from Adelaide, so why not pack the car and head off for the weekend?
+Take the kids on a camping adventure to Onkaparinga River National Park or Para Wirra Conservation Park.
+Both parks are located within a 45-minute drive from Adelaide, so why not pack the car and head off for a night or two?

-Winter is the best time to camp as you can snuggle up around a camp fire and watch your marshmallow crisp up over the coals.
-If it’s your first time camping, check out our guides to camping with kids and how to be a courteous camper.
+Spring is the best time to camp as you can snuggle up around a campfire and watch your marshmallow crisp up over the coals.
+If it’s your first time camping, check out our guides to camping with kids and 5 simple but tasty campfire cooking recipes.